 Brunette-Teen actually wakes before PM and asks to go shopping with her friend and her mother.
 Mom says yes before reminding teen of verbal agreement.

-Mom enters Brunette-Teen’s room and sees candy wrappers and yet another wet towel on the floor near a pile of clothes, near a pile of crumbs, near a partridge in a pear tree.
+Mom enters Brunette-Teen’s room and sees candy wrappers and yet another wet towel on the floor near a pile of clothes, near a pile of crumbs, near a partridge in a prickly pear tree.

-Mom feels good about taffy application.
+Mom feels really good about taffy application.

 She scolds Brunette-Teen to clean room upon her return but to take care of kitty litter before leaving.
 It was too late to ground her for breaching the verbal contract since her ride was already on the way.
 Why punish another mother?

 Mom takes trash outside.
 She walks to the end of the driveway and checks to see if the garbageman came yet.

 Brunette-Teen dumped kitty litter into an eighty-gallon garbage can after the garbageman left.
 She did not put the soiled litter in a bag.
 Litter fertilizes the bottom of the just-emptied can.
 Teen’s ride arrives.
 Teacher Mom pleads with Shopping Mom to keep the girl until she is an adult.

 Mom goes into the house and cries.
 She just wants some peace and sunshine but not when it will beat down on her extra stinky garbage can for the next week.